francomendoza/lsdm/README.md

 This is an experimental UI for lab notebooking, where data collection is needs a flexible schema.

+Templates serve as schemas for a node in a graph.
+You can generate a node (or template instance) from any template.
+As you are creating a new Template instance, you can connect it to either exisitng nodes/instances or create new ones.
+You should be able to easily traverse the graph forward and backward as you're working.

 TODOs:

-- Add a search page for all available templates
+[x] Add a search page for all available templates
-- Add navigation between templates
+[x] Add navigation between templates
-- Add ability to customize template by adding more properties and related nodes
-- Add some sort of dropbox paper functionality where you can change order of properties and related nodes, add notes in between
+[] Add ability to customize template by adding more properties and related nodes [] Add some sort of dropbox paper functionality where you can change order of properties and related nodes, add notes in between
-- Add colloborator functionality, so see what other users are currently editing
-- Add deep linking for property values to refer to property values on other nodes
-- On creation of related node, remove the option to create again, instead add a placeholder with some data, and ability to 'x' it out
-- Persist created TemplateInstances to localstorage to avoid refresh errors
+[] Add colloborator functionality, so see what other users are currently editing [] Add deep linking for property values to refer to property values on other nodes [] On creation of related node, remove the option to create again, instead add a placeholder with some data, and ability to 'x' it out [x] Persist created TemplateInstances to localstorage to avoid refresh errors [] Fix bug where navigation disappears after refresh

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).